BBVA/kapow/docs/source/tutorial/tutorial01.rst

   (after a few minutes)

   OK, done!
-When I executed it the output says:
+I just run it and I got this output:

   .. code-block:: console